pallets/click/docs/prompts.md

     invoke(hello, input=['John'])
 ```

-It is advised that prompt not be used in conjunction with the multiple flag set to True.
-Instead, prompt in the function
+It is not recommended to use `prompt` with `multiple=True`.
+Prompt for those values manually inside the function instead.
-interactively.

 By default, the user will be prompted for an input if one was not passed through the command line.
 To turn this behavior
 off, see {ref}`optional-value`.